 by Karen Schroeder Kassel, MS, RD, MEd

-Iron needs are greatest during times of rapid growth—childhood, adolescence, and pregnancy.
-Also, women have higher requirements than men, to replace the iron that is lost with monthly menstruation.
+Iron needs are greatest during times of rapid growth.
+This is common in childhood, teen years, and pregnancy.
+Women also have higher requirements than men.
+It is needed to replace the iron that is lost with monthly periods.
+Daily recommendations include:

-At high levels, iron is toxic.
-And since the body has no effective means of excreting excess iron, it is possible, although not common, for iron to build up.
-Iron pills and supplements containing iron that are designed for adults can cause poisoning in children.
+Iron is toxic at high levels.
+The body is not effective at getting rid of excess iron.
+This makes it is possible for iron to build up.
+Iron pills and supplements for adults can cause poisoning in children.

 Symptoms of iron toxicity include: